 Preparing for Surgery

-sure you have received any equipment you will need when
+to arrange to take home any equipment you will need

-you get home from the hospital.
-This may include a knee
+when you get home from the hospital.
+This may include

-brace, crutches, ice packs or coolers, or a continuous
+a walker, crutches, ice packs or coolers, or household

 the potential risks and benefits of the surgery, and